SunnyViewTech/docs/my-website/docs/Integration/iClone/plugin.md

 ## Download and Install Dollars MoCap Plugin

+### Download

-You can download the Dalle iClone8 plugin from the [Dollars MoCap website](https://www.dollarsmocap.com/download) or the [Reallusion Plugin Marketplace](https://marketplace.reallusion.com/dollars-markerless-mocap).
+You can download the Dollars iClone8 plugin from the [Dollars MoCap website](https://www.dollarsmocap.com/download) or the [Reallusion Plugin Marketplace](https://marketplace.reallusion.com/dollars-markerless-mocap).

+### Install

-Unzip the downloaded file and copy the DollarsMarkerlessMoCap directory into the plugins directory of iClone8.
+- Unzip the downloaded file

+- Copy the `DollarsMarkerlessMoCap` directory into the plugins directory of iClone8.

-Typically, the plugin directory is located at C:\Program Files\Reallusion\iClone 8\Bin64\OpenPlugin.
+- Typically, the plugin directory is located at `C:\Program Files\Reallusion\iClone 8\Bin64\OpenPlugin`.

+### Verify Installation

-After a correct installation, you will see the Dollars MoCap plugin in the Plugins menu of iClone.
+After installation, you should see the Dollars MoCap plugin in the Plugins menu of iClone.

 ![](../../img/2024_04_08_23_13_12.png)

 ## Enable iClone Streaming in Dollars MoCap Programs

-Open the Dollars MoCap program you're using and check the iClone Streaming option in the Settings window.
+Open the Dollars MoCap program you're using and check the **iClone Streaming** option in the Settings window.

 ![](../../img/2024_04_09_11_08_26-Dollars_MONO.png)